JayTechDev/GuardTech/README.md

 </p>

 ## Overview
-Power is a private bot designed for [JayCord](https://discord.gg/47fWbK5QYB), mostly used for moderation / utility and overall server management and providing more features other bots don't normally have.
+Power is a private bot designed for [JayCord](https://discord.gg/47fWbK5QYB), mostly used for moderation / utility and overall server management.

 Featuring modules such as:
 - Moderation